CariZa/tekton-examples/README.md

 # Examples

+These examples are assuming you have made a clone of this repo, or at least copied the files and structured them like they are in this repo.

 ### Example 1

 A simple github read process

-Run a simple example where you will set a public github repo as a Pipeline Resource
+Run a simple example where you will set a public github repo as a **Pipeline Resource**.

+Some more notes:

+A **task** will pull this repo into an ubuntu image and using the **Pipeline Resource** as an input.
+The pipeline will list the task and also map in the **Pipeline Resource** as input.

 Run these yaml scripts in this order:

+    $ kubectl create -f ./example-github-read/

+Some gotchas:

+- Only run the pipelinerun once all the resources have successfully been created

+    $ kubectl get pipeline,pipelineresource,task

+You should see these resources

+    NAME                                AGE
+    pipeline.tekton.dev/pipeline-test   1m

+    NAME                                      AGE
+    pipelineresource.tekton.dev/github-repo   1m

+    NAME                        AGE
+    task.tekton.dev/read-task   1m

+Check the dashboard:

+[http://localhost:9097/#/namespaces/default/pipelineruns/pipelinerun-test](http://localhost:9097/#/namespaces/default/pipelineruns/pipelinerun-test)

+Creating the PipelineRun

+If you try run a PipelineRun as a single yaml script, for example:

+    $ kubectl create -f ./example-github-read/pipeline-run.yaml

+The first time it will create and run fine.
+On the second attempt you will get an error.

+The PipelineRun is the trigger, so you would keep the trigger seperate from the configuration/setup.

+If we relooked this example a bit we ran these setup steps all at once:

     $ kubectl create -f ./example-github-read/resource.yaml
     $ kubectl create -f ./example-github-read/task.yaml
     $ kubectl create -f ./example-github-read/pipeline.yaml

+Then every time we want to trigger the pipeline we would need to have a unique named PipelineRun.

+#### PipelineRuns

+Here are some ideas on how to tackle the pipeline run:

+You can manually use the dashboard to trigger the PipelineRuns by going to the "pipelineruns" tab and clicking "Create PipelineRun".

+Or we can generate the pipeline run dynamically using a name + timestamp approach:

+    cat <<EOF >./pipeline-run-$(date +%s).yaml
+    apiVersion: tekton.dev/v1alpha1
+    kind: PipelineRun
+    metadata:
+    name: pipelinerun-test-$(date +%s)
+    spec:
+    pipelineRef:
+        name: pipeline-test
+    resources:
+        - name: github-repo
+        resourceRef:
+            name: github-repo
+    EOF

+You would then need to create that PipelineRun  script:

+    $ kubecl create -f pipeline-run-xxxxx.yaml

+An approach I felt worked better:

+You can dynamically create PipelineRuns using the "kubectl create" command directly, this will just create the kubernetes resource and run it but not save a file:

-    $ kubectl create -f ./example-github-read/pipeline-run.yaml
+    cat <<EOF | kubectl create -f -

-Some gotchas:

-- Some of the resources depend on other resources existing before they run
-- TODO: Check if there's a way to flag a resource to only run once another resource exists

-Check the dashboard:

-[http://localhost:9097/#/namespaces/default/pipelineruns/pipelinerun-test](http://localhost:9097/#/namespaces/default/pipelineruns/pipelinerun-test)
+    apiVersion: tekton.dev/v1alpha1
+    kind: PipelineRun
+    metadata:
+    name: pipelinerun-test-$(date +%s)
+    spec:
+    pipelineRef:
+        name: pipeline-test
+    resources:
+        - name: github-repo
+        resourceRef:
+            name: github-repo
+    EOF

+Response Example:

+    pipelinerun.tekton.dev/pipelinerun-test-1574241433 created

+Going forwards in these examples I'm going to stick with the dynamic approach.